UniMath/agda-unimath/src/foundation/commuting-squares-of-maps.lagda.md

     ap eq-htpy (eq-htpy (λ a → inv (ap-comp g f (H a))))
 ```

-### The square of function spaces induces by a composition of triangles is homotopic to the composition of induced triangles of function spaces
+### The square of function spaces induced by a composition of triangles is homotopic to the composition of induced triangles of function spaces

 ```agda
 module _